 Genetic metabolic diseases

 Sodium phenylbutyrate 4 (4-PBA) was approved by the Food and Drug Administration (FDA) for use in patients with urea cycle enzyme deficiency, in which it acts as a scavenger of ammonia.
 Indeed, 4-PBA is oxidized to phenylacetate, which binds to glutamine and determines the urinary excretion.
-In patients with ornithine transcarbamylase deficiency, the use of 4-PBA allows for better metabolic control and increased intake of natural protein in the diet[93
+In patients with ornithine transcarbamylase deficiency, the use of 4-PBA allows for better metabolic control and increased intake of natural protein in the diet.

 The possible use of butyrate in the treatment of X-linked Adrenoleukodystrophy (X-ALD), a disorder of peroxisomes characterized by altered metabolism and accumulation of very long chain fatty acids, has also been studied.
 Sodium phenylbutyrate 4 induces, in vitro on fibroblasts from patients with X-ALD and in vivo in X-ALD knockout mice, an increase in β-oxidation of very long chain fatty acids and peroxisome proliferation.

 Under normal lipidemic conditions, the liver is the most important site of cholesterol biosynthesis, followed by the intestine.
 Biosynthesis in the liver and intestine account for about 15% and 10%, respectively, of the total amount of cholesterol biosynthesis each day[95,96].
 In hypercholesterolemia, when cholesterol biosynthesis is suppressed in most organs by fasting, the intestine becomes the major site of cholesterol biosynthesis, and its contribution can increase up to 50%.
-Importantly, recent evidence shows that the global effect of butyrate is to downregulate the expression of nine key genes involved in intestinal cholesterol biosynthesis, potentially inhibiting this pathway[97
+Importantly, recent evidence shows that the global effect of butyrate is to downregulate the expression of nine key genes involved in intestinal cholesterol biosynthesis, potentially inhibiting this pathway.

 Obesity and insulin resistance

 Dietary supplementation with butyrate can prevent and treat diet-induced obesity and insulin resistance in mouse models.
 After a 5-wk treatment with butyrate, obese mice lost 10.2% of their original body weight.
 Consistent with the change in body weight, fat content was reduced by 10%.
 Furthermore, fasting glucose was reduced by 30%, insulin resistance was reduced by 50%, and intraperitoneal insulin tolerance was improved significantly by butyrate.
 The mechanism of butyrate action is related to promotion of energy expenditure and induction of mitochondrial function.
-Stimulation of peroxisome proliferator-activated receptor (PPAR) coactivator (PGC-1?) activity has been suggested as the molecular mechanism of butyrate.
-Activation of AMPK and inhibition of histone deacetylases may contribute to the PGC-1? regulation.
-These data suggest that butyrate may have potential application in the prevention and treatment of metabolic syndrome in humans[98
+Stimulation of peroxisome proliferator-activated receptor (PPAR) coactivator (PGC-1α) activity has been suggested as the molecular mechanism of butyrate.
+Activation of AMPK and inhibition of histone deacetylases may contribute to the PGC-1α regulation.
+These data suggest that butyrate may have potential application in the prevention and treatment of metabolic syndrome in humans.

 Cerebral ischemia enhances neurogenesis in neurogenic and non-neurogenic regions of the ischemic brain of adult animal models.
 A recent study demonstrated that post-insult treatment with sodium butyrate stimulated the incorporation of bromo-2’-deoxyuridine (BrdU) in the ischemic brain of rats subjected to permanent cerebral ischemia.
 Butyrate treatment also increased the number of cells expressing polysialic acid-neural cell adhesion molecule, nestin, glial fibrillary acidic protein, phospho-cAMP response element-binding protein (CREB), and brain-derived neurotrophic factor (BDNF) in various brain regions after cerebral ischemia.
 Furthermore, extensive co-localization of BrdU and polysialic acid-neural cell adhesion molecule was observed in multiple regions after ischemia, and butyrate treatment upregulated protein levels of BDNF, phospho-CREB, and glial fibrillary acidic protein.
 Intraventricular injection of K252a, a tyrosine kinase B receptor antagonist, markedly reduced the long-lasting behavioral benefits of butyrate, inhibiting cell proliferation, nestin expression, and CREB activation.
 Together, these results suggest that butyrate-induced cell proliferation, migration, and differentiation require BDNF-tyrosine kinase B signaling and may contribute to long-term beneficial effects of butyrate after ischemic injury.

 ISSUES RELATED TO THE CLINICAL USE OF BUTYRATE

-Data from literature and clinical experience of several research groups show a wide spectrum of possibilities for potential therapeutic use of butyrate by oral administration without having serious adverse events (Table ).
+Data from literature and clinical experience of several research groups show a wide spectrum of possibilities for potential therapeutic use of butyrate by oral administration without having serious adverse events (Table 2).
 Some butyrate-based products are marketed, but their spread is still very limited and greatly understaffed in view of the wide spectrum of possible indications, especially in chronic diseases, where it is possible to predict a lasting use of the compound.
 The main problem is of the availability of formulations of butyrate that can be easily administered orally, in particular for pediatric patients, and to the extremely poor palatability of the products available on the market.
 The unpleasant taste and odor make oral administration of butyrate extremely difficult, especially in children.
 Thus, new formulations of butyrate with a better palatability, which can be easily administered orally, are needed.
 Another possible solution could be the modulation of intestinal microflora by probiotics.
 Probiotics are live and viable microorganisms, which, if given in adequate amounts, confer a beneficial effect to the host.
 Probiotic microorganisms generate small molecular metabolic byproducts, referred to as “postbiotics”, which exert beneficial regulatory influence on host biological functions, including butyrate.

-Table 2 Possible therapeutic indications of butyrate in gastroenterology
+Table 2 Possible therapeutic indications of butyrate in gastroenterology.

 The SCFA butyrate, a main end product of microbial fermentation of dietary fibers in the human intestine, plays an important role in the maintenance of intestinal homeostasis and overall health status.
 The effects exerted by butyrate are multiple and involve several distinct mechanisms of action.
 Its well-known epigenetic mechanism, through the inhibition of HDACs, results in the regulation of gene expression and in the control of cell fate.
 At the intestinal level, butyrate exerts multiple effects such as the prevention and inhibition of colonic carcinogenesis, the improvement of inflammation, oxidative status, epithelial defense barrier, and the modulation of visceral sensitivity and intestinal motility.
 At the extraintestinal level, potential fields of application for butyrate seem to be the treatment of sickle cell disease, β-thalassemia, cystic fibrosis, urea cycle enzyme deficiency, X-linked adrenoleukodystrophy, hypercholesterolemia, obesity, insulin resistance, and ischemic stroke.

 In conclusion, a growing number of studies have revealed new mechanisms and effects of butyrate with a wide range of potential clinical applications from the intestinal tract to peripheral tissues.
 However, more clinical studies to elucidate the role of butyrate in health and diseases and new solutions for easier administration are needed.